 “Gold Card” US Visa Explained: Will the Indians-Origin-Immigrants Get Impacted?

-The Oval Office has floated the idea of bringing a “Gold Card” system where the investor immigrant can get US citizenship through the way of Gold Card visa.
-As per Reuters, the aim is to replace the visa programs of foreign investors by putting the $5 million tag to get American citizenship.
+The Oval Office has floated the idea of bringing a “Gold Card” system where the investor immigrant can get US citizenship through the Gold Card visa.
+As per Reuters, the aim is to replace the visa programs of foreign investors by putting a $5 million tag to get American citizenship.

-It’s important to understand what is the rationale behind replacing the “EB-5” immigrant visa with the gold card as it can determine who will have the opportunity to access the ticket of citizenship.
+It’s important to understand what is the rationale behind replacing the “EB-5” immigrant visa with the gold card, as it can determine who will have the opportunity to access the path to citizenship.
+But can it truly replace the EB-1A visa system?
+Tune in to know more.

 It shows the government’s intent to shift the visa standard from investment-based citizenship to wealth-based citizenship.
 Based on European Parliament data, the members of the EU nations follow the “Citizenship by Investment” policy, offering individuals the “Golden Passport” if they intend to invest in the nation-states and pay a certain fee to the legislative department.